GluuFederation/docs-ce-prod/docs/source/authn-guide/inbound-saml-passport.md

 ## Overview

-The Gluu Server bundles Passport.js authentication middleware to enable inbound SAML and [inbound OAuth and OpenID Connect](./passport.md) (all of which can be referred to as "inbound identity").
-Passport normalizes the process of supporting user authentication at external identity providers (IDP) and offers a standard mapping for user claims and user registration in your Gluu Server.
+The following guide offers steps for supporting user authentication at an external SAML identity provider (IDP), a.k.a.
+Inbound SAML.

+To achieve this solution, the Gluu Server leverages Passport.js authentication middleware.
 Passport is an MIT licensed, Node.js web app that supports hundreds of "authentication strategies" out-of-the-box, including SAML.
+Passport not only normalizes the process of supporting external IDPs, but also offers a standard mapping for user claims and user registration in your Gluu Server.

 ## Passport setup
+The first step is to make sure Passport.js is available in your Gluu Server installation.

 ### During Gluu instalation
 Passport is available as an optional component during [Gluu Server installation](https://gluu.org/docs/ce/installation-guide/).
 Simply opt to include it during initial installation.